YutingYao/vertex-ai-samples/env-setup/README.md

 cd $LOCAL_DIR/terraform
 ```

 - Update the `terraform.tfvars` file with the values reflecting your environment.
-Alternatively you can provide the values using the Terraform CLI `-var` options in the next step
+Alternatively, you can provide the values using the Terraform CLI `-var` options when you execute `terraform apply` in the next step

 - Execute the following commands. :
 ```